 Introduction

 In Africa, most of the dams built on rivers play a vital role in electricity generation, the development of agricultural and pastoral activities, and in meeting domestic needs (Lévêque & Paugy, 1999).
 Since the 1970s, the Ivorian government has undertaken a large-scale project to develop hydro-agro-pastoral reservoirs to address water shortages and irrigate rice-growing areas (Cecchi et al., 2007).
 The highest density of dams is found in the savannah region, centred on the department of Korhogo (Da Costa et al., 2004).
 These dam lakes, originally intended for agriculture and livestock farming, now offer significant potential for fish farming (Cecchi et al., 2007; Le Guen, 2002).
 They are a significant source of fish production, which has encouraged the development of small-scale fishing on these dam lakes (Diaby et al., 2020).
 This small-scale fishing provides a source of income for the local population (Koudou et al., 2020).
 It supplies them with fish, one of the main sources of animal protein in their diet (Diaby et al., 2022).
 For low-income communities, it is often the only accessible source of protein (N’dri et al., 2020).
+Its ok

 Several studies have been conducted on the fish communities in these reservoir lakes (Da Costa et al., 2004 ; Da Costa & Tito de Morais, 2007).
 Knowledge of the fish fauna in Ivorian waters is of increasing concern to scientists and fisheries development officials (Brahiman et al., 2021).

 Since 2020, several studies have been carried out with the aim of updating data on the fish fauna of some of these dam lakes in northern Côte d’Ivoire (Kien et al., 2024; Kouassi et al., 2020).
 However, very little data is currently available on the fish fauna of Lake Tongon, located in the Korhogo department.
 The sustainable management of fishery resources in Lake Tongon requires data on the diversity of its fish fauna.
 The aim of this study, conducted in this fishery, is to investigate its fish composition based on catches from small-scale fisheries.

+Additional review literature on small-scale lake fisheries may be included to strengthen the manuscript.

 Materials and methods